How to Create Table in MySQL

 ParameterDescription

-CREATE TABLECREATE TABLE is the command which we used to create a table in MySQL database.
+CREATE TABLECREATE TABLE is the command that we used to create a table in the MySQL database.

 IF NOT EXISTSIt is a clause that is used to check whether the table we are going to create already exists.